 Wisdom teeth, or third molars, are the last set of molars to grow in with the rest of our permanent teeth.
 When there isn’t enough room for them to grow into the correct position, they often become impacted or infected during development and require removal.
 It is usually best to remove wisdom teeth early, generally in the mid to late teens, to avoid the complications they can cause.

-At MOSA Oral Maxillofacial & Dental Implant Surgery, our oral surgeons routinely extract wisdom teeth at both of our offices in Monterey, CA, and Salinas, CA. Dr. Michael Lewis and Dr. Ryan Lloyd have years of experience extracting problematic teeth and work with patients of all ages, including young children and teens.
+At MOSA Oral Maxillofacial & Dental Implant Surgery, our oral surgeons routinely extract wisdom teeth at both of our offices in Monterey, CA, and Salinas, CA. Dr. Michael Lewis, Dr. Ryan Lloyd, and Dr. Andre LaMothe have years of experience extracting problematic teeth and work with patients of all ages, including young children and teens.
 We encourage all patients to maintain checkups a dentist to identify wisdom tooth growth early and monitor their development for timely removal.

 Do I need a wisdom teeth extraction?